equitypay/eqpay/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build EqPay Core
+## Build EquityPay Core

-1. Clone the EqPay Core source code:
+1. Clone the EquityPay Core source code:
     ```shell
     git clone --recursive https://github.com/equitypay/eqpay.git
     cd eqpay
     ```

-2. Build EqPay Core:
+2. Build EquityPay Core:

-    Configure and build the headless EqPay Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless EquityPay Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell